This document offers the basic knowledge for installing , configuring and using the Product Builder component.

 Quantity Box : This regards the display type of the quantity box.

 It can be a single input with the 'plus' and 'minus' buttons or it can be a drop-down list with predefined options.
 The drop-down list is useful for products which sold in packs. e.g. 6 items pack or a dozen.

-Compatibility is a feature which is not mandatory to use it.
-If you don't need to use it avoid this step.
-It is used in order the user to be able to select only products that are compatible between them.
 Product Builder is using Tags to create compatibility relations between 2 or more products.
-So the products that have at least 1 same tag between them are considered compatible.
+Hence the products that have at least 1 common tag between them, are considered compatible.

 Lets have an example.

-In the following Image we can see the groups of a Custom Product and the tags assigned to our products.
+In the following Image we a PC builder.
 Now lets say that the user selects the 1st available motherboard named ASUS M2N68-AM.